CHDC1234/backupchdc/README.md

 # backupchdc

-This is a back up for the CHDC website
+This is a back up for the CHDC internal website